jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But in truth, there were no angles and no gremlins.
 Stuttering is an anxiety disorder.
 So what really happened is amazing.

 What should have been extremely stressful, the crowds, the soldiers, his lost royalty, and his chopping block; were Charles' freedom.
 He was 100 percent positive nobles had the divine right to rule.
-The matrix is just.
+The matrix is noble and just.

 Everyone had gone mad to say otherwise, and why should anyone be anxious around madmen who've already committed to murdering you?
 Why be anxious around people who'll never get it?
-Without any interaction possible, Charles' last words was basically talking to himself, or to one of his dogs.
+Without any interaction possible, there can be no anxiety.
+Charles' last words was him basically talking to himself, or to one of his dogs.

 We do our best to understand history with songs, books, and images.
 But we can't time travel.
 Nor can go into Julius Caesar's or Cleopatra's minds and fully understand their motives.

 But, by luck or good fortune, I can go into Charles' mind at this historic moment.
 And one of history's most evil Antagonist Kings was a completely moral man.
 He had no hate in his heart.
+No deception to hide.
 In fact, it was his geniune morality that killed the gremlin.

 It's the only way he could have spoken a word on that scaffold.